NarjesDavari/Underwater_Navigation/README.md

 # Underwater_Navigation
 Algorithms for underwater integrated navigation system

-The designed navigation system is composed of a high-rate strapdown inertial navigation system along with low-rate auxiliary sensors with different sampling rates.
+The designed real navigation system is composed of a high-rate strapdown inertial navigation system along with low-rate auxiliary sensors with different sampling rates.
 The auxiliary sensors consist of a global positioning system (GPS), a Doppler velocity log (DVL), a depthmeter, and an inclinometer.
+To integrate SDINS with data of auxiliary sensors, different algorithms are developed such as, variational Bayesian Kalman filter, Asynchronous Adaptive Direct Kalman.

+Also, In this repository there are method for on-line outlier detection based NN [5].

 We have some related published works:

 1- An asynchronous adaptive direct Kalman filter algorithm to improve underwater navigation system performance N Davari, A Gholami.
 IEEE Sensors Journal 17 (4), 1061-1068.